dats-and-stats/sustainable-mobility-survey/README.md

 ## Repository Structure
 * `dataset_clean.csv`: Raw survey responses (N = 1003) used in the Structural Equation Modeling (SEM), anonymized.
-* `codebook.pdf`: Description of survey items, Likert scales, and variable names.
+* `codebook.xlsx`: Description of survey items and variable names.
-* `SEM_models.R`: R script used to perform the Structural Equation Modeling (SEM).
+* `PLS-SEM-mobility-github.R`: R script used to perform the Structural Equation Modeling (SEM).

 ## Usage
 Data and code are provided under the MIT License.
 If you use them for academic purposes, please cite the main paper: